parrt/msds501/projects/images.md

 Believe it or not, we can implement de-noise by copying `blur.py` into a new script called `denoise.py` and then changing a few lines.
 We also have to remove the no-longer-used `avg` function and replace it with a `median` function.
 Of course, instead of calling `blur`, we'll call function `denoise` with the usual `img` argument.
 The only difference between `denoise` and `blur` is that you will set the pixel to the `median` not `avg`.
 Hint: you need to tweak one statement in the inner loop that moves over all pixel values.

 **Now define function** `median` that, like `avg`, takes a list of 9 numbers called `data`.
 Sort the list using Python's `sorted` function, which takes a list and returns a sorted version of that list.
 Then compute the index of the middle list element, which is just the length of the list divided by two.
 If the length is even, dividing by 2 (not 2.0) will round it down to the nearest index.
 Once you have this index, return the element at that index.
+Make sure that this function returns an integer using `int(...)`.

 Let's give it a test: